-The Board recognises the importance of sound corporate governance and that it is accountable to its shareholders in this regard.
+The Board recognises the importance of maintaining the highest standards of corporate governance and that it is accountable to its shareholders in this regard.

-The Board currently comprises the non executive Chairman, three executive and three non-executive directors.
-The Board considers all non-executive directors capable of exercising independent judgement.
+The Board currently comprises the non executive Chairman, three executive and five non-executive directors.
+The Board considers all non-executive directors capable of exercising independent judgement

 Enhanced and effective governance is achieved by the separation of the roles of Chairman and Chief Executive Officer.
 The Board is responsible for setting the strategic direction and for providing leadership and control of the Company and the Group.

-- Policy on remuneration for executive directors and senior management
+- Policy on remuneration for Executive Directors and Senior Management Team

 Delegation of Matters